 Gratitude often impacts our connection with others.
 We may feel appreciation from a small gesture from a colleague, for lending a hand or for a kind word.
-Building this emotional connection is a core competency of IHHP’s Science of Emotional Intelligence program.
+Building this emotional connection is a core competency of IHHP’s Emotional Intelligence training.

 The important next step is to express that appreciation utilizing the practice of gratitude.

 Gratitude is recognition of the success as a result of team effort and peer collaboration.
 It’s acknowledgement that we appreciate more than skills and ability, but also how the work is accomplished and the positive impact on those around us.
 Demonstrating gratitude within our teams makes others feel valued.
 This can go a long way to sustain relationships and deepen appreciation.

 If leaders can model gratitude, the impact can be lasting through out the organization.

 Acknowledging thoughtfulness and the efforts of people with gratitude show them they matter and are recognized as a contributing team member.
 Authentically expressed gratitude reflects a Leader’s compassion and empathy.
 This creates a ripple effect of kindness that can quickly change the landscape within an organization.